 - gold medals, NJCTE

 - the Patricia Grodd Poetry Prize for Young Writers

-- Bergen High School Writing contest, short story and poetry
+- Bergen High School Writing contest, short story, drama and poetry

 For the first week, you will explore your ideas through various writing exercises to develop your sense of story, character and image.
 Then, you will receive individual and group feedback to give you guidance towards revising selected works to new levels.